-- Contractor's storage vard (of materials, machinery, heavy equip.)
+- Contractor's storage (of materials, machinery, heavy equip.)

 - Gasoline/service station

-- Highway ccommercial
+- Highway Commercial

-- Industryial
+- Industrial

 - Junkyard, landfill, recycling facility (privately owned)

-- Residential, Multi-family dwelling or PRD
+- Multi-family dwelling or PRD

-- Residential, Two-family-dwelling (new construction)
+- Two family dwelling (new construction)

 - Non-highway Commercial

 - Small enterprise

-- Self-sStorage fFacility (effective July 9, 2012)
+- Self-Storage Facility (effective July 9, 2012)

-- 1. Only one principal use is allowed per parcel of land. - Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.2.
-Establishment of multiple principal uses on a single parcel of land requires a PUD-permitsubdivision. - 4.3.
+- 1. Only one principal use is allowed per parcel of land. - 2.
+Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.
+Establishment of multiple principal uses on a single parcel of land requires a PUD permit. - 4.
 Soil or terrain conditions may require larger lot sizes to satisfy Town or State public health regulations; the burden of proof of soil suitability and terrain is on the applicant.
 Standards for soil suitability are available from the Soil Conservation Service.

-Lot Area Minimum: 1 acre Lot Frontage and Setbacks:
+Lot Area Minimum: 1 acre